barneysspeedshop/legacy_context_menu/README.md

 );
 ```

-## Additional Information
+## Contributing

-To contribute to this package, please visit the [GitHub repository](https://github.com/your-username/legacy_context_menu).
+Contributions are welcome!
+Please visit the [GitHub repository](https://github.com/your-username/legacy_context_menu) to learn how to contribute.

 If you encounter any issues or have feature requests, please file them in the [issue tracker](https://github.com/your-username/legacy_context_menu/issues).

+## License

+This package is licensed under the [MIT License](https://opensource.org/licenses/MIT).